jduquennoy/Log4swift/README.md

 A logger defines a threshold level.
 Logs bellow this level will be ignored.
 Non ignored levels are sent to the appenders associated to the logger.

 ### Appenders
-Appenders are responsible for writing the logs to their destination.
-They also have a threshold to filter out messages.
+Appenders are attached to loggers.
+They are responsible for writing the logs to their destination.
+They are identified by an identifier, that is used when loading configuration to attache appenders to their loggers.
+One appender might be attached to multiple loggers.

+Appenders also have a threshold to filter out messages.

+### Formatters
+Formatters are attached to appenders.
+Their job is to modify the message to apply it a specific formatting before it is sent to its final destination.
+One formatter might be attached to multiple appenders.

 ## Features
 ### Mutliple appenders per logger